 Check out 10 Minute Homeschool Workouts for some quick exercises you can squeeze in almost anywhere!

 #2 Essential Oils

 This!
 1,000 times this!!
 Our life has changed dramatically since making the switch from conventional medicines and every day products, to using essential oils.
 I’m talking night and day here people.
 This stuff has been a huge game changer for us.

 If you haven’t jumped on the essential oil bandwagon, that’s totally ok!
 I highly suggest you at least give them a shot before dismissing their value.
 Seriously though!

 If you are skeptical, I encourage you to take a peek at Young Living Essential Oils and Their Uses to learn more.

 Our family went from sick all winter, to barely a cough or sneeze all year!
 I had sit down and really think hard to remember the last time someone in our house wasn’t feeling well.
 To be completely honest you guys, I can’t remember!
 Our overall health has improved drastically since we started depending on Young Living products for all our health and beauty needs.

 #1 Healthy diet

 I can’t stress the importance of this enough!
-If you can’t find the extra time, or energy to workout and you’ve already decided EO (essential oils) aren’t for you, this one will be a MUST!
+If you can’t find the extra time, or energy to workout and you’ve already decided EO (essential oils) aren’t for you, this one is a complete MUST!